-LSC activities at the national level aim to support the Government of Ghana as it focuses on inclusive urban development policies and strategies, in partnership with stakeholders.
+LSC activities at the national level aim to support the Government of Ghana as it develops and implements a national urban agenda focused on inclusive urban development policies and strategies, in partnership with stakeholders.
 These activities are coordinated by the Ministry of Local Government and Rural Development (MLGRD) with the support of GIZ.